-The distance education program is designed for individuals whose circumstances do not provide them the opportunity to attend on-site, campus MSW programs.
+Ranked #11 of affordable online Master of Social Work degrees in the U.S. by AffordableColleges.com, this distance education program is designed for individuals whose circumstances do not provide them the opportunity to attend on-site, campus-based MSW programs.
 The Foundation track is designed for individuals who do not have a social work undergraduate degree from a Council on Social Work Education (CSWE) accredited program.
 If you do have an undergraduate degree from a CSWE accredited program, please review our Advanced Standing track.

 This program incorporates the same high standards and course workload expectations as the on-campus MSW program, but features the convenience of course delivery without the necessity of commuting to campus.

-Courses are offered online using elearning, a learning management system requiring Internet access and a web browser.
-Most courses will also meet Tuesday evenings from 6 to 9 p.m. via interactive video conferencing.
-Limited on-campus attendance required for practice-related courses.
+Courses are offered online using Blackboard, an online learning management system requiring Internet access and a web browser.
+Most courses will also meet Tuesday evenings from 6 to 9 p.m.
+(CST) via interactive video conferencing.
+Students study with the same group of adult learners for the duration of the program, networking with working professionals facing similar challenges.

 Tentative course scheduleClick on a course title to view the course description (if available).